 If your employees receive benefits that fit their needs, they'll be less likely to leave in search of better opportunities.

 When hiring new employees, you need to make your organization stand out to job candidates.
-Offering employee benefits as part of your overall compensation package will help you attract the candidates you want.
+Offering employee benefits as part of your competitive compensation package will help you attract the qualified candidates you want.

-According to our 2022 Employee Benefits Survey Report, 81% of employees said the benefits package an employer offers is an important factor in whether or not they accept a job offer with the organization.
+According to our 2024 Employee Benefits Survey, 81% of employees said the benefits package an employer offers is an important factor in whether they accept a job offer from the organization.

-You'll remain competitive even in a tight labor market by offering additional perks alongside a competitive salary.
+You'll maintain a competitive edge in a tight labor market by offering additional perks alongside a competitive salary.

-Employees who enjoy working for your organization and have high job satisfaction will be more likely to recruit others when you have a job opening, helping reduce your talent acquisition costs.
+Employees who enjoy working for your organization and have high job satisfaction will be more likely to recruit others when you have a job opening.
+Employee referrals help reduce your talent acquisition costs.

-For example, if your organization has 50 or more full-time equivalent employees (FTEs), you must provide a health benefit that meets minimum essential coverage (MEC).
+For example, if your organization has 50 or more full-time equivalent employees (FTEs), you must provide a health benefit that meets minimum essential coverage (MEC) and minimum value standards.

 Offering employee benefits is vital for recruitment and retention.
-However, providing the right employee benefits is even more critical.
+But it's even more important to provide the right employee benefits.
 Your benefits package should reflect the needs and wants of your employees and the ideal candidates you wish to attract.

 A great place to start is by conducting an employee benefits survey.
 You can use your survey results to determine which benefits your employees value most.

 If you have an in-office staff in a large city, commuter benefits such as transit or parking passes would make a great perk.
-However, remote workers wouldn't find this beneficial.
+But remote workers won't find this beneficial.
 While you can offer benefits based on specific employee categories, such as location, it's best to provide personalized benefits that give your employees control over their benefits.

 So, what are the top indirect compensation offerings for your workforce?

-According to our 2022 Employee Benefits Survey Report, the most-valued employee benefits include:
+According to our 2024 Employee Benefits Survey, the most-valued employee benefits include:

 We'll look at a few of these sought-after benefits in more detail in the sections below.